MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-resource-manager-template.md

 This article details the prerequisites and preparation required before you use an Azure Resource Manager template (ARM template) in Azure portal to deploy Azure Stack HCI in your environment.

 > [!IMPORTANT]
-> ARM template deployment of Azure Stack HCI systems is targeted for deployment-at-scale.
-The intended audience for this version 23H2 deployment are IT Administrators who have experience deploying Azure Stack HCI clusters.
-We recommend that you deploy a version 23H2 system via the Azure portal first and then subsequent deployments via the ARM template.
+> ARM template deployment of Azure Stack HCI, version 23H2 systems is targeted for deployments-at-scale.
+The intended audience for this deployment are IT Administrators who have experience deploying Azure Stack HCI clusters.
+We recommend that you deploy a version 23H2 system via the Azure portal first and then perform subsequent deployments via the ARM template.

 ## Prerequisites